Saudi king names Mohammed bin Salman as prime minister

 - Khalid was the Saudi ambassador to Washington when Washington Post columnist Jamal Khashoggi was killed in 2018.
 He left the post several months later in the aftermath of the killing, and was appointed deputy minister of defense.

-Between the lines: The Saudi king's announcement comes several days after a visit by three of Biden’s senior advisers to Jeddah for a meeting with the crown prince.
+Worth noting: The Saudi king's announcement comes several days after a visit by three of Biden’s senior advisers to Jeddah for a meeting with the crown prince.

 - The advisers included Brett McGurk, the White House coordinator for the Middle East, Amos Hochstein, the special presidential coordinator for international energy security and infrastructure investment, and Tim Lenderking, special envoy for Yemen, according to a National Security Council spokesperson.